Christopher-I/musicmap/README.md

 i) After successful display of public/private keys, in your command prompt, input 'test'.

-To Deploy To the Rinkeby Network
+To Deploy To the Rinkeby Network.

 i) After successful display of public/private keys, in your command prompt, input 'compile'.

 ii) Then after successful compilation, input, 'migrate --reset --network rinkeby.

-iii) Copy contract address from display and search on https://rinkeby.etherscan.io/
+iii) Copy contract address from display and search on https://rinkeby.etherscan.io/.

 ------------------------------------------------------------------------------------------------------------